 Just a few days back, Uttarakhand Government had come up with this fantastic initiative called Tourist Incentive Coupon under which tourists visiting Uttrakhand would be offered ₹1000 for their accommodation.
 The offer was announced in an attempt to lure back tourists to the famous hill stations like Nainital and Mussoorie.
-However, with the surge in cases, the government has new and revised guidelines for tourists entering Uttarakhand.

 Hotels In Uttarakhand To Provide COVID-19 Testing Facilities